igorcervac/igorcervac/README.md

 - Node.js
 - JavaScript
 - HTML/CSS
-- Azure AI
-- Azure
-- Azure DevOps
+- Azure AI, Azure, Azure DevOps

 <!--
 **igorcervac/igorcervac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.